Youth Camps and Programs

 Field Ecology Adventures

-This program, for students ages 8-12, focuses on environmental themes such as earth awareness, wildlife studies, habitat analysis, aquatic/terrestrial ecology and survival skills.
-Students will participate in outdoor hikes, games, activities and demonstrations that will be conducted at both the UB North Campus and at 2 field trip locations.
+This program, for students ages 8-12, focuses on environmental themes such as earth awareness, wildlife studies, botanical surveys, habitat analysis, aquatic/terrestrial ecology and survival skills.
+Students will participate in outdoor hikes, games, activities and demonstrations that will be conducted at both the UB North Campus and at two field trip locations.
+Register online.